 - 1.)
 What will you be doing one year from now? - 2.)
-What will you most remember about your experience as a chemistry major five years from now? - 3.)
+What will you most remember about your experience as a chemistry major five years from now?

+- 3.)
 What, if anything, would you do differently if you had to complete your degree all over again? - 4.)
 How would you advise a new chemistry student? - 5.)
 What are the strengths of the chemistry program? - 6.)
 What aspects of the chemistry program need improvement?

 Students are open and honest in their responses to these questions.
 The overall message we receive from students is "keep doing what you have been doing".
 Even so, students often offer specific suggestions for improvements in the department, which we take to heart.
-Students have commented that our curriculum does not give students any historical perspective on the field of chemistry.
-We therefore modified CH482, Chemistry Seminar, to incorporate the reading of more historical texts.
-In recent years, we have read texts such as ""Einstein's Luck", "Collapse", "Polio: An American Story", and "The Alchemy of Air."
-Students expressed a desire to have more exposure to forensic chemistry, so CH253, Intermediate Lab III, now includes one or two forensic chemistry projects each year.
-More recently, students have expressed concerns with their understanding of scientific instrumentation.
+Recently, students have expressed concerns with their understanding of scientific instrumentation.
 Students felt that they had a reasonable grasp on how to use instrumentation, but did not have sufficient understanding of the underlying principles of the equipment and the appropriate applications.
 In response to these concerns, the faculty is evaluating the feasibility of implementing an instrumentation review course in the future.
+Also, students told us that they would have liked more practice at oral presentations and more detailed guidance about the graduate school application process, so we are looking at revising assignments and developing new resources for those areas.

 However, quality is more than a modern and up-to-date curriculum.
 To complete the quality package, that curriculum must be supported by modern and up-to-date instrumentation.
-In the Modernization Report requested by Dean Randy Brooks earlier this year, we documented the (desperate) need to update our instrumentation holdings.
+In the Modernization Report requested by Dean Randy Brooks last year, we documented the (desperate) need to update our instrumentation holdings.
 An article in the Council on Undergraduate Research CUR Quarterly ("Guidance for Entering Academics in Organic Chemistry", McLaughlin, E. C. et al., Summer 2013, pp. 41-48) lends further credence to the important role infrastructure and internal support play in the quality of a chemistry program.
 Two selected quotes from the article: